4.1 – Overview

 Angel funding need not always come from friends; there are professional angel investors who invest money in companies that they think are good.

 In return for the initial seed investment, the original three (promoter plus two angels) will be issued share certificates of the company, which entitles them to certain ownership.
 The only asset that the company has at this stage is cash.
 Hence the value of the company is only to the extent of the cash they own.
 In this case, the valuation is 5Crs.
 Of course, one can argue that the company’s value is cash plus the company’s unique business idea, and therefore the valuation is beyond 5Crs, but we will not get into that.

-Issuing shares is quite simple; the company assumes that each share is worth Rs.10 and because there is Rs.5 crore as share capital, there have to be 50 lakh shares, with each share worth Rs.10.
+Issuing shares is quite simple; the company assumes that each share is worth Rs.10, and because there is Rs.5 crore as share capital, there have to be 50 lakh shares, with each share worth Rs.10.
 In this context, Rs.10 is called the ‘Face value’ (FV) of the share.
-The face value could be any number.
+The face value could be any number between Rs.1 to sometimes even above Rs.10 per share as restricted by SEBI DIB guidelines to protect investors.
 If the FV is Rs.5, the number of shares would be one crore, and so on.

 Backed by the seed fund, the promoter kick-starts business operations.
 The entrepreneur moves cautiously, hires the right people, establishes the right process, and starts manufacturing high-quality t-shirts.
 At this stage, the entrepreneur has one small manufacturing unit and one store to retail the product.

 Scene 2 – The Venture Capitalist